Entropy bounds and field equations: Concluding remarks

 A last comment concerns the particular case of matter for which $P = -\rho$, i.e. matter mimicking the effects of a cosmological constant term in the equations of motion.
-For this matter, Gibbs-Duhem relation (\ref{gib}) becomes
+For this matter, the Gibbs-Duhem relation (\ref{gib}) becomes

 where $s$, with its informational meaning, and $\theta$ and $n$ should be regarded as intrinsically non-negative.
-We have two possibilities:\\ i) $s > 0$; implying $\mu < 0$;\\ ii) $s = 0$; implying $\mu n = 0$.\\ Looking at (\ref{bound2}), both cases give $\frac{dE}{T_H} = 0$, and we get no increment of Clausius entropy of the horizon when such matter crosses it.
+We have two possibilities:\\ i) $s > 0$; implying $\mu < 0$;\\ ii) $s = 0$; implying $\mu n = 0$.\\ Looking at (\ref{bound2}), both cases give $\frac{dE}{T_H} = 0$, and we do not get an increment of Clausius entropy of the horizon when such matter crosses it.
 In case (i), this gives a violation of (\ref{end}), and thus of (\ref{gen}).
-In $l^*$ terminology, the situation is characterized by $l^* = \infty$ in (\ref{l*}), and thus we see we can never have $l \ge l^*$ for this matter for any $l$; that is, matter of this kind is incompatible with the assumption it to be initially completely ahead of horizon.
-The basic assumption itself that matter can be described in terms of local quantities ($\rho$, $s$, ..) in a volume $dV_{prop}$, a pre-requisite for writing the local form of Gibbs-Duhem relation (\ref{gib}), is put into question; the condition itself $s > 0$ becomes of doubtful meaning in that $s$ is found ill-defined.
-In view of this, we cannot claim that any matter of this kind would produce a violation of entropy bound (\ref{gen}); what we could claim is that the bound could hold true even in presence of this ``matter'', since the real point is that for sure our description of it in local terms is no longer adequate (this offers perhaps some different perspective on the issue of the effect of any cosmological constant term on entropy bounds as tackled in \cite{LeeB}).
-We could speculate that, if we believe in quantum mechanics as providing $l^*$, the case $s > 0$ would correspond to ``cosmological matter'' which would be intrinsecally completely delocalised ($l^* = \infty$).
+In $l^*$ terminology, the situation is characterized by $l^* = \infty$ in (\ref{l*}), and thus we see that we can never have $l \ge l^*$ for this matter for any $l$; that is, matter of this kind is incompatible with the assumption for it to be initially completely ahead of the horizon.
+The basic assumption itself that matter can be described in terms of local quantities ($\rho$, $s$, ...) in a volume $dV_{prop}$, a pre-requisite for writing the local form of the Gibbs-Duhem relation (\ref{gib}), is put into question; the condition itself $s > 0$ becomes of doubtful meaning in that $s$ is found to be ill-defined.
+In view of this, we cannot claim that any matter of this kind would produce a violation of entropy bound (\ref{gen}); what we could claim is that the bound could hold true even in presence of this ``matter'', since the real point is that surely our description of it in local terms is no longer adequate (this perhaps offers a different perspective on the issue of the effect of any cosmological constant term on entropy bounds as tackled in \cite{LeeB}).
+We could speculate that, if we believe in quantum mechanics as providing $l^*$, the case $s > 0$ would correspond to ``cosmological matter'' which would intrinsecally be completely delocalised ($l^* = \infty$).
 If we think of constituents for it, they should be completely delocalised, and maximally entangled.